 After lunch, the waves weren’t making life below deck much easier, so we decided to have class up on deck.
-We had a really nice Leadership class led by Mackenzie where we learned about The Social Change Model.
-Everyone was sharing their past experiences working in community service and working together to understand how our actions affect our community.
-Towards the end of our time in Leadership, a few members of the crew helped take down the jib.
-We were all watching as Colm and Meghan and Calum wrestled the sail…and as Colm’s PFD inflated when he got dunked under a massive wave.
+We had a really nice Leadership class led by Mackenzie, where we learned about The Social Change Model.
+Everyone shared their past experiences working in community service and working together to understand how our actions affect our community.
+Towards the end of our time in Leadership, a few crew members helped take down the jib.
+We were all watching as Colm and Meghan, and Calum wrestled the sail…and as Colm’s PFD inflated when he got dunked under a massive wave.

-After this eventful start to the afternoon.
-Leoni led an Oceanography class up on deck where she gave us time to work on our group projects.
+After this eventful start to the afternoon, Leoni led an Oceanography class up on deck, where she gave us time to work on our group projects.
 Meghan, Mackenzie, Maddie, and I are all working together to research the amount of plastic we see throughout our voyage.
 We have taken turns to record the amount of plastic we see floating by every day or so, and luckily we haven’t seen much.
-After classes, Watch Team 3 took over the helm and the rest of the crew went below deck to take naps.
-For some reason, naps on passage just hit different.
+After classes, Watch Team 3 took over the helm, and the rest of the crew went below deck to take naps.
+For some reason, naps on passage just hit differently.

-After a group nap-time, it was time for dinner.
-When I stepped up on deck I was pleasantly surprised by the calm sea-state and beautiful sunset.
+After a group nap time, it was time for dinner.
+When I stepped up on deck, I was pleasantly surprised by the calm sea-state and beautiful sunset.
 This evening was definitely the nicest sail we have had yet this passage.
-Everyone was present and sitting upright for dinner, which was a first, and we were able to make it around the circle for squeeze.
-Overall, today has been a great day for the crew and for Vela, and it looks like we are all finally getting our sea-legs and sea-stomachs back.
+Everyone was present and sitting upright for dinner, which was a first, and we were able to make it around the circle for the squeeze.
+Overall, today has been a great day for the crew and for Vela, and it looks like we are all finally getting our sea legs and sea stomachs back.